 Artists have long been “drawn to Yellowstone.”
 The Park’s breathtaking vistas, its unmatched thermal features, and its remarkable wildlife are just a few of its inspiring sights.
-In a one-day symposium at the Buffalo Bill Center of the West on June 15, six scholars share their perspectives on the history of art and artists in the Park.
-Inspiring Sights: Yellowstone through Artists’ Eyes features talks on historical and contemporary artists.
+In a one-day symposium at the Buffalo Bill Center of the West on June 15, 2016, six scholars shared their perspectives on the history of art and artists in the Park.
+Inspiring Sights: Yellowstone through Artists’ Eyes featured talks on historical and contemporary artists.

 - Albert Bierstadt by Peter Hassrick, Director Emeritus & Senior Scholar, Center of the West